 Siam Okamura International Co Listed by dragonforce Ransomware Group

 On April 4, 2026, Thai office-furniture manufacturer Siam Okamura International Co., Ltd. appeared on the leak site of the dragonforce ransomware group.
-The company, founded in 1996 and based in Bangkok, had internal files exfiltrated after a ransomware attack.
+The company, founded in 1996 and based in Bangkok, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of people whose information was taken remains unknown, anyone who has done business with the firm, supplied it, or worked there could have personal or financial records now in attackers’ hands.

 Public reporting indicates that dragonforce listed Siam Okamura on its data-leak portal and published samples of stolen material.
 The company operates local manufacturing through Siam Okamura Steel Co., Ltd. and supplies ergonomic furniture and interior solutions to offices, schools, hospitals, and shops across Thailand.
 Available reporting describes the incident as a classic ransomware operation in which files were first encrypted, then exfiltrated before the attackers demanded payment.
 No confirmed total of records or specific customer lists has been published, but the presence of internal files means employee details, supplier contracts, and possibly client invoices are at risk.